-Additional Rapid Antigen screening may be conducted throughout the trip if deemed appropriate or necessary by the Captain or Expedition Leader while on trip.
+Additional antigen screening may be conducted throughout the trip if deemed appropriate or necessary by the Captain or Expedition Leader while on trip.
 These tests will be used to ensure the highest level of safety and care for our guests and crew, but we do not anticipate the need for additional tests once all guests are on board except in exceptional circumstances.

-We may choose to take guest and crew temperatures with a contactless thermometer.
+From time to time and at arrival, we may choose to take guest and crew temperatures with a contactless thermometer.
 This would be an added layer or protection for everyone aboard our ships, and allows us to individually check-in with each guest to make sure you are feeling well and to answer any questions you may have.

 During Your Trip

 At this time there is no quarantine requirement for Canadians travelling to BC and we don’t expect this to change.
 For people from outside Canada, see the section below.

 Fully vaccinated foreign nationals are not required to quarantine on arrival to Canada, but may be randomly selected for Covid-19 testing.
 You will not be required to quarantine while you wait for your result but if you test positive for COVID-19, you will be required to isolate for 10 days from the start of symptoms or the specimen collection date.
 If you are travelling internationally, please consult this resource for the requirements currently in place: COVID-19: Travel, testing, quarantine and borders – Travel.gc.ca

 At the time of writing, Alaska does not have any state requirements for travel into Alaska.
 Check for updates here.

 Americans should follow the US government’s domestic travel information.

 International travellers entering Alaska are entering the United States and must follow the requirements of the US government.
 Check your own country’s government travel information site, and also the US CDC website.

 Will You Allow Single Travellers To Share Cabins?